Takumon/gitbucket-issue-estimation-client/README.md

-# github contributions paint
+# gitbucket issue estimation client

-You can paint github contributions panel
+You can estimate issue in GitBucket!

 ## Installation